MaximillianoNico/Movie-App/README.md

 # Example Build Movie WebApp with React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Anagram Logic

-In the project directory, you can run:

-### `yarn anagram`
-run logic anagram with example list array string

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />